 Those traveling east on I-40 should take Exit 285 into Holbrook, then travel 19 miles on Highway 180 South to the park’s south entrance.

 What People Know It For: Petrified wood is basically a fossil that forms when sediment covers the original tree or plant.
 So it’s like a 3D impression made from minerals.
+These impressions are stunningly beautiful, with vibrant colors.
+It’s amazing to see these toppled ancient trees lying around, like a window into the past.

 It takes about an hour to drive through the park and stop at some overlooks.
 Make a little more time to walk the pet-friendly trails.
 You’ll get to see the ruins of an ancient village and petroglyphs, plus the famed Painted Desert and Crystal Forest.